Practical Nursing - LPN (PN12) Diploma

 Advisor: A Program Advisor should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.

 Additional Requirements: Standardized achievement tests will be given.
 All students are required to participate in the standardized evaluation process.
 Failure to participate will result in failure of the course.
-American Heart Healthcare Provider CPR Certification, Physical Exam, Drug Toxicology, and Criminal Background Check are required.
-A current Flu immunization, current vaccines, and titers are required for clinicals.
+American Heart Healthcare Provider CPR/First Aid Certification, Physical Exam, Drug Toxicology, and Criminal Background Check are required.
+A current Flu immunization, current vaccines, MMR vaccinations, and titers are required for clinicals.

 Note: Those who have been arrested/convicted of a moral and/or legal violation of the law may not be allowed to complete the practicum requirements or granted permission to take the licensing examination.